Buying Local in the Travel Industry

 By March, Uzbekistan is warming up a bit.
 This is the local’s favourite time of year: winter is ending, spring is here and there’s a huge festival to enjoy – Navruz (Persian New Year, celebrated across Central Asia).
 Rain is always a possibility, but generally temperatures are pleasant, especially towards the end of the month.
 There is still snow in the mountains, and the desert is cold at night.

-This is probably the best single month to visit Uzbekistan, but beware – it’s also the most popular (obviously…).
+April is probably the best single month to visit Uzbekistan, but beware – it’s also the most popular.
 As a country Uzbekistan is not exactly overburdened with visitors given its incredible sights, but even so, if you could choose when to go to Uzbekistan you might want to pick a quieter month.
 Rain is a possibility, though most days are sunny and warm.
 There is some snow still in the higher mountain ranges.

-Tashkent, Samarkand, Bukhara and Khiva (the spine of a typical first timer’s itinerary) are all getting quite warm/hot now.
+In May, Tashkent, Samarkand, Bukhara and Khiva (the spine of a typical first timer’s itinerary) start to get quite warm now.
 A very small chance of some rain in the mountains, but most trips will have blue skies every day.
 By the end of the month the summer heat is definitely on its way.
 The mountains are now almost completely snow free and the flowers are out in profusion.